 Statement of Non-Discrimination: KIPP Baltimore is committed to the ideal of diversity in its student body and in its faculty and staff.
 KIPP Baltimore does not discriminate on the basis of race, color, gender, disability, age, religion, sexual orientation, nationality, or ethnicity.

 To Apply,

-Please submit a resume and cover letter to
+Complete online application, and submit a resume and cover letter to jobs@kippbaltimore.org